 Consider now a finite support iteration of an infinite length $\theta$ of $\metr${-c.c.} forcings $\overline{\mathbb{P}}=\{\mathbb{P}_\alpha\ast \dot{\mathbb{Q}}_\alpha|\; \alpha < \theta\}$.
 We prove by induction on $\theta$, that $\overline{\mathbb{P}}$ is $\metr${-c.c.}.
 The successor step has just been taken care of, so suppose that the conclusion holds for any ordinal less than $\theta$, and $\theta$ is limit.
 Take any disjoint sequence $\{(\overline{p}_\alpha,\overline{x}_\alpha) |\; \alpha<\omega_1\} \subseteq \overline{\mathbb{P}}\times \metr^n$.
 We can assume that the supports of conditions $\overline{p}_\alpha$ form a $\Delta$-system with the root $R$, and that for any $\alpha$, $\operatorname{supp}{\overline{p}_\alpha}\setminus R$ is above $R$.
 Let $\delta = \max{R}$.
 There exist two different $\alpha,\beta < \omega_1$, for which the relation $\overline{x}_\alpha\circledast \overline{x}_\beta$ holds and $\overline{p}_\alpha \restriction \delta$ is comparable with $\overline{p}_\beta\restriction \delta$.
 From the general theory of finite support iterations it follows that $\overline{p}_\alpha$ and $\overline{p}_\beta$ are comparable. \end{proof}

 It may look suspicious that in the proof above we never actually used $\mathbb{P}$ being $\metr${-c.c.}, only c.c.c.
 However one can verify that if some c.c.c. forcing forces a poset to be $\metr${-c.c.}, then it must be $\metr${-c.c.} itself.
-So equally good we could have assumed that $\mathbb{P}$ is c.c.c.
+So, we could have just as well assume that $\mathbb{P}$ is c.c.c.
 The immediate consequence of this proposition is

-\begin{lem} It is consistent with $ZFC + MA(\text{$\metr${-c.c.}}) + ``2^{\omega}=\omega_2"$ that $\metr$ is rectangular. \end{lem}
+\begin{lem} It is consistent with $\zfc + \ma(\text{$\metr${-c.c.}}) + ``2^{\omega}=\omega_2"$ that $\metr$ is rectangular. \end{lem}

-Conveniently, the full Martin's Axiom will hold in such model.
+In fact, full Martin's Axiom will hold in such model, what we are going to show.
 Recall that if $\mathbb{P}$ is a forcing notion, a set $D\subseteq \mathbb{P}$ is \emph{predense} if each element of $\mathbb{P}$ is comparable with an element of $D$.
 A set $D$ is \emph{predense below $p$} if each element of $\mathbb{P}$ stronger that $p$ is comparable with an element of $D$.

 \begin{lem} Let $\mathbb{P}$ be a c.c.c. forcing notion of size $\omega_1$.
 There exists $p \in \mathbb{P}$ and a family of $\omega_1$ many subsets of $\mathbb{P}$, predense below $p$, such that any filter $G \subseteq \mathbb{P}$ containing $p$ and intersecting all of them is uncountable. \end{lem}